picfight/pfcredit/README.md

 - [pfcd/pfcctl installation instructions](https://github.com/picfight/pfcd#updating)
 - [pfcwallet installation instructions](https://github.com/picfight/pfcwallet#installation-and-updating)

-To build a packaged version of pfcredit (including a dmg on OSX and exe on Windows), follow the development steps above.
+To build a packaged version of pfCredit (including a dmg on OSX and exe on Windows), follow the development steps above.
 Then build the dcr command line tools: